basnijholt/unidep/README.md

 ### `unidep doctor`

-Use `unidep doctor` to run read-only diagnostics for common Python and Conda environment issues.
+Use `unidep doctor` to run read-only diagnostics for common Python and Conda environment issues and project-local dependency issues.
-It checks shell startup files, stale Conda/Mamba install roots, active environment variables, interpreter/environment mismatches, Homebrew Python inside Conda environments, and PATH shadowing for environment tools with version context.
+It checks shell startup files, stale Conda/Mamba install roots, active environment variables, interpreter/environment mismatches, Homebrew Python inside Conda environments, PATH shadowing for environment tools with version context, and local dependencies that appear to be uninitialized Git submodules.
 See `unidep doctor -h` for more information:

 <!-- CODE:BASH:START -->